amkillam/OpenLanguage/docs/api/WordprocessingML/Special-Types.md

 }
 ```

-## Operator Constants
+## Comparison Operators

-The `OperatorConstants` and `ComparisonOperator` enums provide a type-safe way to work with comparison operators in fields like `IF` and `COMPARE`.
+The `ComparisonOperator` enum provides a type-safe way to work with comparison operators in fields like `IF` and `COMPARE`.
+It is located in the `OpenLanguage.WordprocessingML.Operators` namespace.

 ```csharp
 using OpenLanguage.WordprocessingML.Operators;